 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, not just New Jersey.
 Legal issues and medical evidence can get very complicated very quickly in these cases, and the plaintiff (the injured patient, or his or her legal representative) needs to understand the special procedural rules and compensation limits that come into play.
-In this article, we'll look at some key New Jersey medical malpractice laws, including the "affidavit of merit" requirement and the statutory lawsuit-filing deadline.
+In this article, we'll look at some key New Jersey medical malpractice laws, including the "affidavit of merit" requirement and the legal deadline for filing one of these lawsuits.

 New Jersey, like a number of states, has a broad injury-related statute of limitations that also applies to medical malpractice lawsuits.

-In case your legalese is rusty, a "statute of limitations" sets a time limit on a prospective plaintiff's right to file a lawsuit after suffering some kind of harm.
+In case your legalese is rusty, a "statute of limitations" is a law that sets a time limit on a prospective plaintiff's right to file a lawsuit after suffering some kind of harm.
 If you try to file the case after the deadline has passed, the court will almost certainly throw it out.
-In a malpractice case, usually what happens is the doctor or health care entity you are trying to sue points out that the statutory deadline has passed, they file a motion to dismiss the case, the court grants it, and that’s the end of the story.
-So, it’s crucial to pay attention to the statute of limitations as it applies to your case.
+In a malpractice case, usually what happens is the doctor or health care entity you are trying to sue points out that the statutory deadline has passed and files a motion to dismiss the case.
+If the judge agrees and grants the motion, that's the end of the story.
+So it's crucial to pay attention to the statute of limitations as it applies to your case.

 What does the law say in New Jersey?
-The standard statute of limitations as it applies to a medical malpractice lawsuit gives you two years to get your lawsuit filed, starting from the date the harm was inflicted.
-That typically means two years from when the alleged medical error occurred, but in some cases it can mean two years from the date on which you discover -- or could reasonably have been expected to discover -- that you were harmed by medical malpractice.
+The standard statute of limitations as it applies to a medical malpractice lawsuit gives you two years to get your lawsuit filed, starting from the date the the plaintiff (the person suing) suffered harm as a result of the defendant's negligence.
+That typically means two years from when the alleged medical error occurred.

-Whenever a medical malpractice lawsuit is filed in New Jersey's civil court system, New Jersey Statutes section 2A:53A-27 says that, within 60 days after the defendant health care provider has filed a response to the lawsuit, the plaintiff (the injured patient or the patient's representative) must provide the defendant with an "affidavit of merit."
+Whenever a medical malpractice lawsuit is filed in New Jersey's civil court system, New Jersey Statutes section 2A:53A-27 says that, within 60 days after the defendant health care provider has filed a response to the lawsuit, the plaintiff must provide the defendant with an "affidavit of merit."

 In this affidavit, an "appropriate licensed person" (a doctor in the same field as the defendant, for example) must declare under oath that there is "a reasonable probability that the care, skill or knowledge exercised or exhibited in the treatment, practice or work that is the subject of the complaint, fell outside acceptable professional or occupational standards or treatment practices."